-Progress with the review of the operating rules for the GMW Water Services and Customer Committees will be reported to the GMW Board and Customer and Stakeholder Committee and DELWP.
+Progress with reviewing the operating rules for the GMW Water Services and Customer Committees will be reported to the GMW Board and Customer and Stakeholder Committee and DEECA.

 - The 2019-2020 Essential Services Commission (ESC) price submission process gave GMW the opportunity to explore and integrate new ways of engaging with customers and stakeholders.

-- 10 per cent of GMW’s customer base contributed to the development of GMW’s 2020 ESC price submission.
+- 10% of GMW’s customer base contributed to the development of GMW’s 2020 ESC price submission.